 It is also worth noting that different powders will affect print quality.
 Fine, soft powders create parts with better surface finish but can create issues during the recoating stage, whereas more tough powders will not look as sharp, but are more reliable and rugged.

 Selective Laser Sintering Process

-The Selective Laser Sintering process involves tiny particles of powder material (which can be polymers, ceramics, glass etc) being fused together via heat from a high power laser.
+The Selective Laser Sintering process involves tiny particles of polymer powders material being fused together via heat from a high power laser.
 A thermal source is used to fuse the powder particles together at a specific location on the build platform to develop a solid, 3D printed part.